AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ```
 prep -design picorv32a -tag [date]
 ```
 PnR tool does not need all informations from the `.mag` file like the logic part but only PnR boundaries,power/ground ports, and input/output ports.
-This is what a [LEF file](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) is.
+This is what a [LEF file](https://teamvlsi.com/2020/05/lef-lef-file-in-asic-design.html) actually contains.
 So the next step is to extract the LEF file fro Magic.
 But first, we need to follow guidelines of the PnR for the standard cells:
  - The input and output ports lies on the intersection of the horizontal and vertical tracks (ensure the routes can reach that ports).
  - The width of the standard cell must be odd multiple of the tracks horizontal pitch and height must be odd multiples of tracks vertical pitch